Best Things To Do in Siena, Italy Best Things To Do in Siena, Italy

 Best Cafes and Restaurants

-The food in Siena doesn’t disappoint!
-There are lots of local delicacies here, such as truffle, porcini mushrooms, and the typical almond cookie of Siena.
-Head to a cozy trattoria and enjoy the local pasta, Pici (made with flour and water), and a delicious homemade sauce of tomato and garlic.
-Some of our favorite restaurants were:
+The food in Siena is so good!
+We loved trying local delicacies (paired with Tuscan wine), such as truffles, porcini mushrooms, and the typical almond cookie of Siena.
+Head to a cozy trattoria and enjoy the local pasta, Pici (made with flour and water), and a delicious homemade tomato-and-garlic sauce.

 • Osteria Permalico